mandalapu1994/AZ400-Azure_DevOps_Engineer_Expert/Instructions/Labs/AZ400_M01_L01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

 In this exercise, you will set up the prerequisites for the lab, which consist of a new Azure DevOps project with a repository based on the [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb).

-#### Task 1:  (skip if already done) Create and configure the team project
+#### Task 1:  Create and configure the team project

-In this task, you will create an **eShopOnWeb** Azure DevOps project to be used by several labs.
+In this task, you will create an **EShopOnWeb** Azure DevOps project to be used by several labs.

 1. On your lab computer, in a browser window open your Azure DevOps organization.
 Click on **New Project**.
 Give your project the name **eShopOnWeb**.
 Define **Private** as Visibility option.
 1. Click **Advanced** and specify **Scrum** as **Work Item Process**.